OpenModelica/OpenModelica/README-OMDev-MINGW.txt

            your directory name
-   - Go to Environment tab and change the name of the OMDEV variable from there to point to your OMDev installation: c/path/to/your/omdev
+   - Go to Environment tab and change the name of the OMDEV variable from there to point to your OMDev installation:
+     /c/path/to/your/omdev (/c/OMDev)

 9. Running the OMDev-MINGW-OpenModelica builder:
-   To run the OMDev-MINGW-OpenModelicaBuilder press Ctrl+B.
+   To run the OMDev-MINGW-OpenModelicaBuilder press Ctrl+B or right-click project and say rebuild.
    Then the OMDev-MINGW-OpenModelicaBuilder will start and compile an OpenModelica/build/omc.exe.
    If the builder refuse to start, please check the ***NOTES*** below.